a-mg/a-m-g.org/_projects/makeready/index.md

 making proofs and correcting faults in inking, registration, type height, pressure, etc.

-Published in Unknown Quantities 7, with a text in conversation with Francesca Forty.
+Published in Unknown Quantities 7, with a text written in conversation with Francesca Forty.